 “The month-long event is meant to inspire individuals to engage in health-enhancing physical activities using a broad range of movement skills,” shares Michigan Fitness Foundation President and CEO Amy Ghannam.
 “Moving more provides benefits to our overall health at any stage of the life course.”

 A unified effort to share advocacy among physical activity stakeholder groups, “Michigan Moves Month” also seeks to influence and engage with Michiganders in a variety of societal settings.
 Together, stakeholders strive to work collaboratively to create and provide quality, accessible, sustainable programs and services that can enhance physical and mental health and well-being throughout the state of Michigan.

-WHEREAS, physical activity is a cost-effective, fun, safe and evidence-based public health intervention to address chronic lifestyle disease (Diabetes, Heart Disease, Obesity, etc.) as well as mental illness and substance abuse disorders; and,
+WHEREAS, physical activity is a cost-effective, fun, safe, and evidence-based public health intervention to address chronic diseases, like diabetes, heart disease, and obesity, as well as mental illness and substance use disorders; and,

 WHEREAS, the Center for Disease Control has recognized for decades the strong role parks and green spaces play in overall health within a community; and,

 WHEREAS, Michigan is dedicated to improving the quality of life of all residents and visitors through movement to inspire and facilitate a culture of active living; and,

 WHEREAS, Michigan provides over 100 public beaches, 103 state parks and recreation areas, 19 million acres of forest, and thousands of miles of trails as places where people can be physically active; and,